Maidenhead United F.C.: Ground

 The club played their first home match at Bond's Meadow, before moving to York Road in 1871, with the first match at the new ground played on 16 February 1871 against Marlow.
 York Road had been a cricket ground from the late eighteenth century, and is acknowledged as the 'oldest senior football ground continuously used by the same club'.
-The freehold of the ground was bought in 1920.
-The club's record attendance of 7,920 was set for an FA Amateur Cup quarter-final against Southall on 7 March 1936, with Maidenhead winning 1–0.
+After the merger with Norfolkians in 1919, first team league and cup matches were played at Norfolkians' former home ground in Kidwells Park and in 1919–20 only one competitive first-team game was played at York Road.
+However, after the freehold of York Road was bought in 1920, the club returned to playing there.
+The ground's record attendance of 7,920 was set for an FA Amateur Cup quarter-final against Southall on 7 March 1936, with Maidenhead winning 1–0.